FlorianLeChat/Source-Web-Console/README.md

 * JavaScript (*jQuery **3.6+***)
 * Maria DB **10.5+**

-**The database is included in the GitHub repository, so you can easily import it on your side to test this project globally**.
+**The database is included in the GitHub repository, so you can easily import it on your side to test this project globally.
+Another alternative is to use the available Docker image to save you a long and tedious installation.**

 To keep it simple, the whole code is commented in my native language (French) but it will be translated in the near future if foreign contributors come to the project.